 St Vincent’s offers a range of accommodation options to suit all honeymoon budgets – just don't expect wild nightlife and high-rise resorts.
 Instead, be pampered with a lot of personal attention from the local staff.

 Try the luxurious and aptly named Grand View Beach Hotel, a 19th century plantation house set in 3ha of manicured gardens just a short stroll from Villa Beach, set on the south coast overlooking the Grenadines.

 Or stay at the stylish Young Island Resort, located in a lush tropical setting just 800m off the south coast of St Vincent.
 A regular 5-minute ferry service links the two islands.

-The best time to visit St Vincent and the Grenadines is during the winter season from January to May when the average high reaches 29°C (85°F), with a low of 22°C (72°F).
+The best time to visit St Vincent and the Grenadines is during the winter season from January to April during the dry season, which has an average temperature of 26°C (78°F) with a daily high of 29°C (84°F).